What Is Cutting Tool?

 Cutting Tools Example

 - Single point turning tool—cutter for turning operation performed in the lathe.
+These tools, often referred to as tool cutting, are essential in any cutting tools in workshop.

 - Drill—cutter for drilling operation performed on drilling machine or lathe or milling machine.